stanislavb/en.coven.nu/characters/index.md

 ## The Household

 The household includes the cooks and the staff.
-Most of them have been a part of the Dahlin household from the start.
+Most of them have been a part of the Dahlin household for many years.

-*The household is made up of both players and NPCs.*
+*The household is made up of the organizers and their helpers.*

 ## Friends & Family

-In your character description you will find that some of the people in your characters life have been mentioned.
-We strongly encourage you to invite people to play either these roles or others which you feel would benefit your character.
+In your character description you will find that some of the people in your characters life may have been mentioned.
+Since the LARP is set in the present time you will be able to phone some these characters, if you wish, during the LARP.
+We strongly encourage you to invite people to play either these roles, or others which you feel would benefit your character.
+We will also have a list of available players who wish to be phone contacts during the larp.

+*Friends and family are played by people you invite yourself or that have been provided by us at your request.*

 ## The Witch Hunters

+This is a team assembled and sent out by the Swedish branch of the witch hunters.
+Many of them have worked together before and they are all related somewhere down the line.
+The duty of hunting and exterminating witches is a family one.

 *NPC group.*